Are you receiving robocalls from Appleseed’s for your past-due account?

 Are you receiving robocalls from Appleseed’s/Comenity Bank for your past-due account?

 There are several ways companies like Appleseeds harass consumers and violate the law.
-The TCPA limits when and how often a company like Appleseed’s can call.
+The TCPA and its terms limit when and how often a company like Appleseed’s can call.
 The TCPA also bans the use of automatic dialing systems.
 Some of the key parts that Appleseeds must follow when making calls are below:

 Marketers may not send unsolicited advertisements by auto-dialer, prerecorded voice message, or fax to anyone without prior express consent.